eldoyle/PythonIntro/_episodes/09-numpy.md

 > {: .solution}
 {: .challenge}

-## Calling Functions on the Numpy array
+## Calling Functions on the numpy array
 Python is able to do simple arithmetic operations on numpy arrays.
 For example, we can multiply each value in the array * 2
 ~~~
 doubledata = data*2